-Educational Resources:
+Educational Resources

 North Penn Water Authority has a wealth of information about your drinking water, water conservation and source water protection.
-Our website features information, brochures and educational games for kids!
-NPWA knows that games are a good way for children to learn important water facts.
-We hope the puzzles, word searches, and quizzes on our site encourage that learning, and lead you to further explore our Educational Resources pages.
+Our website features information, brochures and educational links for kids!
+As part of our commitment to Environmental Stewardship, we also provide links to other sites that allow residents to discover solutions in keeping the environment clean and safe.

-WaterCurrents Newsletter:
+WaterCurrents Newsletter

 Our newsletter, WaterCurrents, is distributed semi-annually.
-To view the current or past issues, go to www.npwa.org/Newsletters.
+To view the current or past issues, go to npwa.org/Newsletters.

-Speakers:
+Speakers